klemetsson/stratux-zero/README.md

 The integrated 1090 MHz antenna for ADS-B data is a simple dipole design.
 This however, requires a balun with impedence matching that is located on a separate PCB.

-### Ideas for improvements

-- Add a USB power delivery switch to the external ports so that they can be switched off when the unit it charging while Raspberry Pi is not started.
-  For example, using a [TI TPS2001D](https://www.ti.com/product/TPS2001D).
-- Add a third power switch position that would start the unit whenever there is external power.
-Good for when wanting to start and stop the unit with an external power switch.
-  This can be done by implementing a voltage divider that can be sampled by the MCU.
-- Add pin header, MOSFET and diode for a 5V fan that can be controlled from GPIO4.
-- Switch to a u-blox with RAIM or a dead reckoning GNSS like [NEO-M8U](https://www.u-blox.com/en/product/neo-m8u-module).
-- Add battery specifications on the silkscreen visible in the battery holder.
-- Move `C3` to batter location between `IN` and `PGND` for `IC2` (MIC2876) to reduce noise from the inductor.
-- Add ESD protection for the USB line as the pogo pins make them very exposed.
-- Add pull-up resistors to `SHDN`, `PIRDY` and `PISHDN` as the EFM8 only has global internal pull-up.
-- Thermally isolate the battery temperature sensor so that it isn't cooled by the board.
-For example by removing the internal planes and moving the ground via.
-- Add more test points, for example on the charge disable.

 ### Power management

 ![Power management diagram](docs/images/stratux-zero-power-management.png)